 The priority action is to establish a consensus group made up of public and private health care, education, and social services leaders, family caregivers, people receiving care, and other related parties to develop strategies for systematically incorporating family caregivers into health care, social service, and academic systems.
-This should specifically include addressing barriers to caregivers being a part of "the care team," such as lack of recognition of caregiver roles, access challenges (broadband, transportation, etc.), and health reimbursement models that effectively create disincentives for medical providers to collaborate and engage with a patient's family caregiver.
-It should also consider legal barriers and issues and ensure that family caregivers support, but do not displace, the role of the person receiving support in decision making.
-A priority of such a group should include encouraging health care payers and others to create or leverage financial incentives, such as billing codes and approvals for who can be added to a health plan to enable payers, clinicians, and social services providers (including home health agencies) to partner with family caregivers in ways that continue to center the needs of the person receiving support, while also ensuring caregivers have a voice in decisions that will affect them.
+This should specifically include addressing barriers to caregivers being a part of "the care team," such as lack of recognition of caregiver roles, access challenges (broadband, transportation, etc.), and reimbursement models that effectively create disincentives for caregiver support, but do not displace, the role of the person receiving support in decision making.
+A priority of such a group should include encouraging health care payers and others to create or leverage financial incentives, such as billing codes and approvals for health plan inclusion to enable payers, clinicians, and social services providers (including home health agencies) to partner with family caregivers in ways that continue to center the needs of the person receiving support, while also ensuring caregivers have a voice in decisions that will affect them.